Boston Childrens Hospital Adol Substance Use and Addiction Program - Boston Massachusetts

 Boston Childrens Hospital Adol Substance Use and Addiction Program - Boston, MA

-Boston Childrens Hospital Adol Substance Use And Addiction Program is treatment center located at 300 Longwood Avenue, Fegan 10 in the 02115 zip code in Boston, MA that offers medication-assisted addiction treatment.
-It accepts transitional age young adults and teenagers into its treatment program.
-Boston Childrens Hospital Adol Substance Use And Addiction Program provides suboxone prescription, buprenorphine maintenance and naltrexone administration to young adults and adults.
-Some of the treatment approaches used by Boston Childrens Hospital Adol Substance Use And Addiction Program consist of cognitive behavioral therapy, substance use counseling and brief intervention.
+Boston Childrens Hospital Adol Substance Use And Addiction Program is treatment center located at 300 Longwood Avenue, Fegan 10 in the 02115 zip code in Boston, MA that offers medication assisted treatment for addiction.
+It accepts transitional age young adults and teenagers into its treatment service.
+Boston Childrens Hospital Adol Substance Use And Addiction Program provides naltrexone administration, suboxone prescription and buprenorphine maintenance to adults and young adults.
+Some of the treatment approaches used by Boston Childrens Hospital Adol Substance Use And Addiction Program consist of relapse prevention, brief intervention and contingency management/motivational incentives.

 Address: 300 Longwood Avenue, Fegan 10, Boston, MA 02115